-Producer Price Index for New Health Care Building Construction — NAICS 236224
+Producer Price Index (PPI) Data for Nonresidential Building Construction Sector — New Health Care Building Construction, NAICS 236224

 The index for NAICS 236224, New Health Care Building Construction, is the latest measure developed and published by PPI as part of its Nonresidential Building Construction (NRBC) initiative.
 The latest measure is in addition to: NAICS 236221, New Warehouse Building Construction; NAICS 236222, New School Building Construction; NAICS 236223, New Office Building Construction; and NAICS 236211, New Industrial Building Construction.
 Indexes created under the NRBC initiative yield a national weighted-average estimate of output price changes.

 A health care building is defined as a structure used primarily for health care related activities.
 Included in this definition are hospitals, mental hospitals, infirmaries, hospital infrastructure (buildings for radiology, CT/MRI, radiation therapy, etc.), medical clinics, medical offices, medical labs, doctor and dentist offices, outpatient clinics, research labs (non-manufacturing, non-educational, or non-hospital), nursing homes, hospices, orphan homes, sanatoriums, drug clinics, rehabilitation centers, rest homes, and adult day-care centers.